 According to the IMDB, When the Girls Take Over was shot in Puerto Rico, but the credits of the film actually say "Photographed in the Virgin Isle and San Juan, P.R."
-If this scene was indeed staged in the Virgin Islands, the Jeep Galas were probably rented from Tropical Motors in St. Thomas, and this shot was probably taken in the same location as a Willys advertising photo (130K JPEG).
+If this scene was indeed staged in the Virgin Islands, the Jeep Galas were probably rented from Tropical Motors in St. Thomas, and this shot was taken on Mafolie Hill, the same location used for a Willys advertising photo (130K JPEG) a few years earlier.
 These Galas do have license plates that are different from the plate on Captain Toussaint's Jeep seen earlier in the film.

 See more on Tropical Motors, in Surrey Gala Jeep on CJ3B.info.

 When they arrive at the rebel camp, the girls break out bottles of rum, and the party begins.

 Suffice it to say, the revolution is over for now, and Longhorn is happy: "Come on, gals!
 Any of you want a ride back to town, come a-runnin.
 We got Jeeps aplenty!"